Skip to content

 The Emotional Archaeology of Breath

-In my shamanic training, I learned to track these patterns not just as physiological markers but as gateways to healing.
+Traditional healing systems understand these patterns not just as physiological markers but as gateways to healing.
 When we breathe consciously, we're not just changing our current state—we're accessing the cellular memory where these patterns are stored.

 This is what the Vedantic tradition calls the bridge between annamaya kosha (the physical body) and pranamaya kosha (the energy body).
 Breath is the vehicle through which consciousness interfaces with matter.
 When we breathe unconsciously, we're at the mercy of old patterns.
 When we breathe consciously, we become authors of our own nervous system.